How It All Started ……

 Sometimes we were there till 4am.
 Sometimes we had to go back on Saturday morning to finish clearing up.
 With hangovers.

-If you ever came to a concert at DHFC, you might be interested to see what the room looked like before and after the gig (and why we had to spend so long there setting everything up and taking it down again!) ….. so here’s a picture ….
+If you ever came to a concert at DHFC, you might be interested to see what the room looked like before the gig (and why we had to spend so long there setting everything up and taking it down again!) ….. so here’s a picture ….

 Another lowlight (literally) for quite a while was having – low lights.
 There was one memorable (for the wrong reasons) concert where the headliners were bathed in darkness on the stage unless they accidentally happened to step into the path of the beam from one of our lights-on-a-pole.